CartoDB/documentation/app/content/carto-user-manual/data-observatory/accessing-and-browsing-the-spatial-data-catalog.md

 ![Data Observatory access free sample](/img/cloud-native-workspace/data-observatory/do-public-access-free-sample.png)

-A new dialog will open so you can accept the terms of use of the data.
+A new dialog will open so you can accept the terms of use of the data (e.g. evaluation purposes only).
 Click on *Connect sample* to connect to the data sample.

 ![Data Observatory connect your sample](/img/cloud-native-workspace/data-observatory/do-connect-your-sample.png)

-When you connect your data sample, you will be redirected to the Data Explorer section, from where you can explore your current connections as well as your data observatory subscriptions and sample data.
+When you connect your data sample, you will be redirected to the Data Explorer section, from where you can explore your current connections as well as your Data Observatory subscriptions and sample data.

 ![Data Observatory sample dataset](/img/cloud-native-workspace/data-observatory/do-sample-dataset.png)